kevinfrei/ErgoBlue/README.md

 main keys, and the Clear's on the thumb clusters.
 1. **Key Caps.** I have a bunch of these hanging around, because *I have a problem*.
 1. **A [MicroUSB Cable](http://a.co/31KmMeQ) or two.** Find one in a drawer somewhere.
 These things are everywhere, like Easter grass or Christmas Tree tinsel.
 They multiply when out of sight, like a weird combination of rabbits, and Weeping Angels.
+1. **Some kind of case that works**.
+For me, I bought a chunk of maple and used Autodesk Fusion360 to model a nice case with spots for the AdaFruit board and the batteries, because I have a little CNC machine.
+Given that we don't have the PCB layer from the original ErgoDox Infinity, I suspect you could do something with that case if you tried.

 ## Getting started
 To use the AdaFruit devices, I had to download an older version (1.6.14) of the